amirieb/RbF/README.md

 https://scholar.harvard.edu/hadi/RbF
 Please see the above address for most recent update on RbF.

+# Command
+python rbf.py

+rbf.py is a sample code in which you could load your data (lines 47-56), design your favorite network architecture (lines 61-67), and choose the type of training paradigm you'd like to use (lines 77-83 for standard training and lines 88-96 for Rbf).
+If you are using only one of these training paradigms, edit/comment out lines 101-107.

+### Parameters
+**kern**: type of kernel function, it could be any kernel in ['gau', 'lap', 'lin', 'cos', 'qua', 'sec'] which represent gaussian, laplace, linear, cosine, quadratic, and secant functions respectively

+**nu**: recall confidence, RbF scheduler estimates the maximum delay such that instances can be recalled with this confidence in the future iterations, nu takes a value in (0,1)

 # Citation
 Hadi Amiri, Timothy A. Miller, Guergana Savova.
 [Repeat before Forgetting: Spaced Repetition for Efficient and Effective Training of Neural Networks](http://www.umiacs.umd.edu/~hadi/papers/amiri_emnlp17.pdf).
 EMNLP 2017.